railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Readme.md

 **Sourcing our data**

 Originally, we were interested in credit loan data.
-From kaggle to machine learning papers, we identified two issues:
+From Kaggle to machine learning papers, we identified two issues:

 1. Given credit loan data involves highly personal information, datasets were often synthetic.
 This would limit the significance of our results given the lack of variation in the data.
 2. Alternatively, datasets were highly convoluted - including over 100 variables without a clear dictionary and explanation of what each variable meant